 The Cubist movement, while typically associated with paintings, was not limited to a single medium.
 Sculptors Alexander Archipenko, Raymond Duchamp-Villon and Jacques Lipchitz, as well as architect Le Corbusier (formally Charles-Édouard Jeanneret-Gris) reveal the influence of Cubism beyond the painting realm.
 Cubist style shaped art until World War II.
 Even as it faded from prominence, it influenced works of Surrealism and Pop Art, and it continues to influence contemporary art to this day.

-For more information on Cubism, Picasso and related topics, look over the links on the next page.
+For more information on Cubism, Picasso and related topics, look over the links below.